Have fleetwide catches stayed within quotas?

 Indicators: Ratio of Catch to Quota

-- Sector program had no quota overages, while the common pool had 3 since 2010.
+- From 2010 to 2016, the catch share program had no large quota overages, while the common pool had three.

 This indicator shows the amount of fish caught compared to the total catch limit.